wandb/rag/rag-tutor/src/relay_service/instructions.md

 4. **Turn Management:**
    For greetings:
     - Warm welcome
-    - Brief introduction as an GenAI tutor
+    - Brief introduction as an AI tutor
     - Ask about their learning interests

    For questions: